avril-affine/equation-to-latex/notes.md

 - create algorithm to convert to latex
     - handle: \int, \frac, super/sub script
     - create functions for all of these

+- generate latex algorithm: go left to right. if "-" then check if is \frac by comparing if there is anything above and below

 # Quick Problems